gangdong/jekyll-theme-rawposts/README.md

 ### Include Files
 ------
-There are some necessary `.html` files for the site's features and they are in the different folders.
+There are some necessary `.html` files for implementing the site's features and they are in the different folders.

 #### `index.html`
 index.html is the entry of homepage and is in the `/blog` folder.

-#### `archives.html`
+#### `archive.html`
-archives.html is for the archives function and is in the `/archives` folder.
+archive.html is for the archives function and is in the `/archive` folder.

-#### `categories.html`
+#### `category.html`
-categories.html is used for category of the posts and is in the `/category` folder.
+category.html is used for category of the posts and is in the `/category` folder.

 #### `about.html`
-for about content display and is in the `/about` folder.
+for *about* content display and is in the `/about` folder.

 #### `pagination.html`
 for paginate the pages and is in the `_includes` folder.

 #### `reading_time.html`
-reading_time.html is used for statistic the reading time of posts and display. it is in `_includes` folder.
+reading_time.html is used for statistic the reading time of posts and display.
+It is in `_includes` folder.

 #### `title.html`
 used for setting the menu bar of the homepage, is in the `_includes` folder.